caltechlibrary/dataset/docs/datasetd.md

     }
 ```

-In the "collections" object the "COLLECTION_ID" is a string which will be used as the start of the path in the URL.
-The "dataset" attribute sets the path to the dataset collection made available at "COLLECTION_ID".
-For each
-collection you can allow the following sub-paths, "create", "read", "update", "delete" and "keys".
+In the "collections" object the "<COLLECTION_ID>" is a string which will be used as the start of the path in the URL.
+The "dataset" attribute sets the path to the dataset collection made available at "<COLLECTION_ID>".
+For each collection you can allow the following sub-paths, "create", "read", "update", "delete" and "keys".
 These sub-paths correspond to their counter parts in the dataset command line tool.
-In this way would can have a
-dataset collection function as a drop box, a read only list or a simple JSON
-object storage service.
+By varying the settings of these you can support read only collections, drop off collections and function as a object store behind a web application.

 Running datasetd
 ----------------

-__datasetd__ runs as a HTTP/HTTPS service and as such can be exploit as other network based services can be.
-It is recommend you only run __datasetd__ on localhost on a trusted machine.
+__datasetd__ runs as a HTTP service and as such can be exploited in the same manner as other services using HTTP.
+You should only run __datasetd__ on localhost on a trusted machine.
 If the machine is a multi-user machine all users can have access to the collections exposed by __datasetd__ regardless of the file permissions they may in their account.
 E.g. If all dataset collections are in a directory only allowed access to be the "web-data" user but another user on the system can run cURL then they can access the dataset collections based on the rights of the "web-data" user.
 This is a typical situation for most web services and you need to be aware of it if you choose to run __datasetd__.

 Supported Features